-You'll also want a batch of coleslaw to go along with my Homemade Deli-Style Corned Beef Sandwich.
+You'll want a batch of Coleslaw to go along with my Homemade Deli-Style Corned Beef Sandwich.
 Especially when cabbage is selling for pennies a pound this week.
 Just click here to get a cheap$kate Deli Coleslaw recipe.

 For their 60th Anniversary at this location, they served Corned Beef on Rye Sandwiches for 60 cents!
 If you don't believe me, then just watch the video below as proof positive.